 GraphQL vs. WordPress REST API

-Both GraphQL and the WordPress REST API have their strengths and weaknesses.
-Here’s a quick comparison:
+Both GraphQL and the WordPress REST API have their pros and cons.
+Here’s a quick rundown:

 Conclusion